 Selection Process for new WMU faculty recruits

-- At the start of the spring semester, nominations will be accepted from dean of the college where the appointment will be made for potential named term-limited professorships.
+- At the start of the spring semester, nominations will be accepted from dean of the college where the appointment will be made for potential presidential innovation professorships.
 This requires that a search committee has interviewed all candidates, identified the top candidate, received the full start up request from the candidate, and is prepared to make a formal written offer.
 The nomination must include a description of all committed start up funds and salary, with their source, available for the offer.
 The selection will be made by the university cabinet in consultation with the President.
 Candidates who are not immediately selected will remain as a candidate until the end of the process.
 The professorship may be awarded before all colleges complete their recruitment process for the year.
-If no qualified candidates are identified, the named term-limited professorship will not be awarded.
+If no qualified candidates are identified, the presidential innovation professorship will not be awarded.

 Funding and Benefits